nedap/mandrill-delivery-method/README.md

 That's it.
 ActionMailer will now use `mandrill-delivery-method` for e-mail delivery.

 # Contributing
 This gem is extremely basic, and can be much extended with features.
 Whenever you're using Mandrill as a delivery method in your Rails app and need more features than this gem offers, we invite you to contribute!
-Contributing it easy:
+Contributing is easy:

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`